Magnus Attefall

 • Build privacy safeguards into every step of your marketing processes.

-• Limit data collection to only what is necessary, and use data protection methods like removing personally identifiable information wherever possible.
+• Limit data collection to what is necessary, and use data protection measures, such as removing personally identifiable information, wherever possible.

 3. User Control and Consent